-Accompanying a boom in the construction industry and rising home prices, we see three building and real estate positions on our best-jobs list this year: realtor (#9), construction estimator (#19), construction superintendent (#21) and project architect (#24).
+Accompanying a boom in the construction industry and rising home prices, we see three building and real estate positions on our best jobs of 2019 list this year: realtor (#9), construction estimator (#19), construction superintendent (#21) and project architect (#24).

 Health and wellness jobs on the rise

 Among the best jobs of 2019 are four related to health and wellness: dental hygienist (#7), psychotherapist (#14), licensed clinical social worker (#16) and veterinarian (#20).
 Though these jobs require significant upfront investments in education for job seekers, the plentiful growth in positions indicates it will be money well spent.
 In fact, all of these jobs are predicted to grow at a faster rate than overall job growth, according to the Bureau of Labor Statistics.

 In turn, this contributes to lower turnover for employers.
 As long as pay keeps up with trends, workers who have invested heavily in specialized training are less likely to leave.

 Job seekers with skills and experience that fit the jobs on this list can rest assured: their career prospects are strong.
 Those entering the workforce may want to consider training for jobs such as these.

 If you’re an employer in one of these fields, you can be confident that when vast job opportunities and high salaries are combined, you offer a very attractive package to skilled talent.
 However, job seekers may not be aware of all these opportunities, so it’s still important to market your open positions and keep pace with others in the industry.
 This will help you stay competitive enough to attract top talent.